C2SP/C2SP/tlog-tiles.md

 `<N>` and `.p/<W>` have the same meaning as in Merkle Tree tile paths above.

-Data tiles SHOULD be compressed at the HTTP layer.
+Entry bundles SHOULD be compressed at the HTTP layer.
 Logs MAY use `Content-Encoding: gzip` with no negotiation, or any compression algorithm requested by the client with `Accept-Encoding`.
 Clients SHOULD include `gzip` and `identity` in their `Accept-Encoding` headers.

 This endpoint is immutable, so its caching headers SHOULD be long-lived.

-Data tiles are sequences of big-endian uint16 length-prefixed entries.
-Each entry in a data tile hashes to the corresponding entry in the corresponding “level 0” tile according to RFC 6962, Section 2.1.
+Entry bundles are sequences of big-endian uint16 length-prefixed log entries.
+Each entry in a bundle hashes to the corresponding entry in the corresponding “level 0” Merkle Tree tile.
+Hashing of entries is performed according to RFC 6962, Section 2.1.

 TODO: check if current logs need bigger leaves.